SAP/cf-nodejs-logging-support/docs/configuration/fields.md

 All fields logged by the library are defined by a default set of field configurations.
 You can add new fields or override the behavior of already existing ones by adding field configurations.
-If you configure a field that already exists in the current set configurations the existing one gets replaced.

 <details open markdown="block">
   <summary>